C2FO/vfs/README.md

 	//   * Accepts volume and an absolute file path.
 	//   * Upon success, a vfs.File, representing the file's new path (location path + file relative path), will be returned.
 	//   * On error, nil is returned for the file.
-	//   * Note that not all filesystems will have a "volume" and will therefore be "":
+	//   * Note that not all file systems will have a "volume" and will therefore be "":
 	//       file:///path/to/file has a volume of "" and name /path/to/file
 	//     whereas
 	//       s3://mybucket/path/to/file has a volume of "mybucket and name /path/to/file